Levintsky/ML-tutorial/CV-3D/Render-View-Synthesis.md

 - Layered/Multiplane:
 	- Basics:
 		- Represent the 3d scene with a few different layers with depth d1, d2, d3, ...;
-	- C. L. Zitnick, S. B. Kang, M. Uyttendaele, S. Winder, and R. Szeliski.
+		- Microsoft.
 High-quality video view interpolation using a layered representation.
 TOG'04
 	- J Flynn, I Neulander, J Philbin, and N Snavely.
 Deepstereo: Learning to predict new views from the world's imagery.
 CVPR'16
 		- PSV: Plane sweep volume;
 		- Each image (selection tower as depth prediction): conv-relu -> per-pixel softmax;